oleg-chibikov/guitar-upscale-assets/documentation.md

 ![fretboard_highlight](/screenshots/webp/fretboard_highlight.webp "Fretboard Highlight")

 > - Each note can be colored differently
-> - The notes are animated when playing.
-Chords and notes have different animation colors and the same is applicable to the different tracks in the examples
+> - The notes are animated when playing
+> - Chords and notes have different animation colors and the same is applicable to the different tracks in the examples

 1. A regular note that can be played within the selected scale
 1. A base note matching the `Base note/Capo` setting